DnAp/Agar.io-Reverse-Engineering/readme.md

  * DnAp

 ## Feature ##
- * Reverse engineering main_out.js with user frendly variables name
+ * Reverse engineering main_out.js with user frendly variables names
  * Greater field of view - zoom rate from 10 to 10.35
  * Depict circle around big points
  * Show mass for all points